 As mentioned in our Apple Pencil (2nd Generation) review, you can typically notice the difference between the two generations of Apple Pencil pretty quickly.
 If you're concerned about whether you're selecting the correct generation Apple Pencil, the most distinguishing difference is that the 1st-generation Apple Pencil has a silver band around the top.
 Apple Pencil (2nd-Generation) does not.

 There are some additional features that aren't as easily identified in pictures, but in real life, they are more obvious.
 Apple Pencil (2nd-Generation) has a matte finish and one flat side.
 Apple Pencil (1st-Generation) has a smooth, shiny finish and is completely round.
 The second-generation Apple Pencil has the word "Apple Pencil" written on its flat side.
 The first-generation Apple Pencil has a silver band.
 The first-generation Apple Pencil has a removable cap that exposes a Lightning connector, which is used to pair and charge the Pencil.
 The second-generation Apple Pencil pairs and charges magnetically and so doesn't use a Lightning connector (it's also about a half-inch shorter because of this).

 Before you get started, make sure you know which generation Apple Pencil you have.
 Where there are differences in the two (like pairing and charging), we've included sections for each generation separately.

 How to pair your Apple Pencil with your iPad

 Before you can start using your Apple Pencil, you'll need to pair it to your iPad or iPad Pro.
-The first and second generation iPad Pro pair differently, so be sure you know your generation before getting started.
+The first and second-generation iPad Pro pair differently, so be sure you know your generation before starting.